-Reserve Name: Operating General Reserve (Act# 1-4-0000-710)

-Reserve Category: Operating Reserve (Stabilization and Contingency Reserve)

-Purpose: A contingency fund for emergent, non-recurring, one-time expenditures or loss of revenues that will not be built into the operating budget in future years.
+Reserve Name: Operating General Reserve (Act# 1-4-0000-710) Reserve Category: Operating Reserve (Stabilization and Contingency Reserve) Purpose: A contingency fund for emergent, non-recurring, one-time expenditures or loss of revenues that will not be built into the operating budget in future years.
 As well, to provide funds to smooth future property tax increases during periods of high inflation, revenue or expense volatility, and to stabilize fluctuations in operating activities.

-Source of 1) Allocation of the annual operating budget surplus

-Funding: 2) If deemed appropriate, annual contributions from operations against any unforeseen operating costs that will cause the Town to incur an operating deficit.
+Source of Funding: Allocation of the annual operating budget surplus If deemed appropriate, annual contributions from operations Other sources as approved by Council Use of Funds: The funds are not Committed and can be used to protect the Town against any unforeseen operating costs that will cause the Town to incur an operating deficit.
 Funds will be used for stabilizing unbudgeted impacts as a result of unanticipated events.
 Examples are losses incurred due increased emergency response costs, unforeseen climactic events, declines in revenues, special projects, or other items that would result in an overall deficit.
+Optimal Balance: Two months operating budget Duration: Ongoing Interest Bearing: No Review: Annual